chouseknecht/adb-up-role/README.md

 - Virtualbox 5.0.26+
 - Vagrant 1.9.1+

+You will also need *sudo* access to your local machine in order to install the *oc* client, and update */etc/hosts*.

 ## Example

-The best way to use this role is to create a new project directory, and then copy and run the playbook, [adb-up.yml](./files/adb-up.yml), included with the role:
+The best way to use this role is to create a new project directory, and then copy and run the playbook, [adb-up.yml](./files/adb-up.yml), included with the role.
+The following, example demonstrates this:

+**NOTE**: When running the playbook, be sure to include the *--ask-sudo-pass* option.
+The below example reference the environment variable *ANSIBLE_ROLES_PATH*.
+You can also set this path using an *ansible.cfg* file.
+View [Ansible roles_path](http://docs.ansible.com/ansible/intro_configuration.html#roles-path), for more information.

 ```
 # Install the role to your ANSIBLE_ROLES_PATH